Ho Hon

-Ho Hon (Korean: 허헌; 22 July 1885 – 16 August 1951) was a Korean independence activist in Japanese controlled Korea and politician in the early years of the Democratic People's Republic of Korea (North Korea).
+Ho Hon (Korean: 허헌; 22 July 1885 – 16 August 1951) was a Korean independence activist and politician of the Japanese colonial period and early years of North Korea.
 As a lawyer, he defended independence activists along with Lee In and Kim Byong-ro.
-In September 1948, following the official proclamation on the establishment of the Democratic People's Republic of Korea in the northern part of the Korean peninsula, he was elected a delegate to the first convocation of the Supreme People's Assembly, the unicameral parliament of North Korea.
-He also served President of Kim Il-sung University.
+In September 1948, following the official proclamation on the establishment of North Korea in the northern part of the Korean peninsula, he was elected a delegate to the first convocation of the Supreme People's Assembly, the unicameral parliament of North Korea.
+He also served as the President of Kim Il Sung University.
 While working as a reunification activist, he drowned in the Chongchon River in August 1951.
 He was also the father of Ho Jong-suk, a female activist and a politician in North Korea.